reenatoteixeira/reenatoteixeira/README.md

 ## Hello, world! 👋🏻
 ### Welcome to my GitHub profile
-Graduating in Information Systems, working with a dev team as a Business Analyst, I'm seeking knowledge to develop a career in the tech area as a fullstack web developer.
+Graduating in Information Systems, working with a dev team as a Product Owner, I'm seeking knowledge to develop a career in the tech area as a full stack web developer.
+Here you'll find my coding stuff, personal study projects and some useless stuff from my journey to be a developer.

 ###### Socials:
 [![DevTo](https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=devdotto&logoColor=white)](https://dev.to/reenatoteixeira)